Dasharo/presentations/pcengines-post-eol-survey-summary-and-next-steps.md

 * We received 100+ answers,
 * Over 50% of respondents are interested in paid model
   - yearly subscription is most popular among other requests
+  - reposndents represented over 66% of all device units reported in survey

 ???